Spring 2023 Pre-Registration

 - If you receive a waiver, write to [email protected] and Registration Services will add the course to your Pre-Registration list.

-Because Professional Responsibility (PR) is a graduation requirement for JD students and necessary for LLMs who must cure deficiency for the NY Bar Exam, there is a special lottery for PR.
+Because Professional Responsibility (PR) is a graduation requirement for JD students and necessary for LLMs who must cure deficiency for the NY Bar Exam, there is a special lottery for PR in the fall.

 • Open to 3Ls and LLMs only (2Ls can add PR to their general Pre-Registration selection of courses)